Google is consistently updating its algorithm to ensure it is serving up the most relevant and secure pages for visitors.

 Google Update – MetaFilter 2 Update – June 13, 2014

 This is the second MetaFilter update, so we are calling it MetaFilter 2.
 The first happened in November of 2012 and Google denied the update happened.
 Two years later they came out and confirmed the 2012 update and then announced MetaFilter 2.
 The update looks at forum-based websites.
 This particular update increased traffic to forum sites after it was reduced in 2012.

 Google Update – Google Payday Loan 3.0 Update – June 12, 2014

-The Google Payday loan 3.0 update targeted spammy websites in the most competitive niches as well as the actual queries themselves.
+The Google Payday Loan 3.0 update targeted spammy websites in the most competitive niches as well as the actual queries themselves.
 In addition, it lessened the effect of negative SEO, which had been a major issue in this niche.
-It is still an issue, but possible not as big of an issue following this update.
+It is still an issue, but possibly not as big of an issue following this update.

 Google Update – Google Panda 4.0 Update – May 21, 2014